paulgibeault/SnowflakeNiFiProcessors/README.md

 The ExecuteSnowPipe processor requests Snowflake to execute the SnowPipe provided against the provided filename from Snowflakes internal staging area.
 No status on the success or failure of the SnowPipe operation is returned to the client.
 A value of Success merely means the REST call was successfully received.
 To obtain the status of the SnowPipe operation the QuerySnowPipeHistory or AwaitSnowPipeResults processors must be used.
-This is implemented using a REST API connection to Snowflake with asymetrical key authentication.
+This is implemented using a REST API connection to Snowflake with an unencrypted asymetrical key for authentication.

 ## QuerySnowPipeHistory